apple-fritter/flowmark/README.md

   command.

-- To **autoformat Markdown on save in VSCode/Cursor** or any other editor that supports running the command.
+- To **autoformat Markdown on save in VSCode/Cursor** or any other editor that supports running a command on save.
-  This uses a readable format that makes diffs easy to read and use on GitHub.
+  Flowmark uses a readable format that makes diffs easy to read and use on GitHub.
   It also normalizes all Markdown syntax variations (such as different header or formatting styles).
 This can be especially useful for documentation and editing workflows where clean diffs and minimal merge conflicts on GitHub are important.